Why we need to act now!

 Saving the Southern Hairy-nosed wombat is an important part of our commitment to the conservation of Australia’s wildlife.
 Our property at Brookfield Conservation Park was established to ensure that Southern Hairy-nosed Wombats are safe in their natural habitat.

-By volunteering on one of our field projects, you can make a practical contribution and help to give the Southern Hairy-nosed Wombat a Wild Future.
+By volunteering on one of our field projects, you can make a practical contribution and help give the Southern Hairy-nosed Wombat wild future.

 For more information on how you can help the Southern Hairy-nosed Wombat contact us